 For self-directed learning activity students are expected to read around the subjects covered in the online lecture, contribute to the discussion boards to enhance their skills in critical reading, critical thinking, online communication and the evidence bases for clinical reasoning/decision making.

 Peer learning is a feature of the programme through use of the discussion boards.
 The publication of papers in peer reviewed journals linked to course work is encouraged and this is fed into the weekly journal club for constructive critical comment.

 The final dissertation topic is focused on a key area of renal transplantation science of the students’ own choice.
 It provides opportunity for the student to demonstrate the in-depth skills of critical literature review and research study design.

 We encourage our students to publish and present their excellent work in peer review journal and international conferences.
-More than 60 publications and 25 international presentations have been achieved to date.
+108 articles and 48 international presentations have been achieved to date.

 Please take a look at some of our key academic publications:

 The School's well-known for its innovative curriculum and high quality teaching.
 This was recognised when we were made a Centre for Excellence in Teaching and Learning.
 Whether you want to develop a specialism or achieve your career goals we have the answer, with our wide choice of postgraduate programmes.
 Here you'll gain the very latest knowledge and skills, under the guidance of academic staff who are all active researchers.

 Every professional has their own unique needs, so we take a flexible approach by blurring the boundaries between our taught programmes and continuous professional development courses.
 As a result you can, if you want to, select CPD modules that are most relevant to your work and then compile these, with further study, into a Masters qualification.

 Modules available as CPD.
 We offer a flexible range of well supported delivery modes to suit your needs, whether you are in currently in work or furthering your education directly from an undergraduate programme.